 What is the treatment for a varicocele?

-If you have pain and swelling, your HCP may prescribe an over-the-counter pain reliever such as acetaminophen.
+If you have pain and swelling, your HCP may prescribe an over-the-counter pain reliever such as ibuprofen or acetaminophen.
 He/she may also advise you to wear snug fitting underwear or a jock strap for support and will likely monitor the size of your testicles to make sure there are no problems.
 However, if the pain doesn’t go away, there are surgical procedures that can help.

 Do varicoceles cause problems?